List of Hindi film families: Ganguly family

 Ashok, Kishore, and Anoop Kumar have all acted in the film industry.
 Their family is related to the Mukherjee family through the marriage of Sashadhar Mukherjee to their only sister Sati Devi.
+The family is also related to the Ray-Ganguly-Bose family through the first wife of Kishore Kumar, Ruma Guha Thakurta, who is a niece of Bijoya Ray.